gilesbowkett/objectify/README.md

         end
       ```

   2. A dependency injection framework.
-Objectify automatically injects dependencies in to objects it manages based on parameter names.
-So, if you have a service method signature like: PictureCreationService#call(params), objectify will automatically inject the request's params when it calls that method.
+Objectify automatically injects dependencies into objects it manages based on parameter names.
+So, if you have a service method signature like  `PictureCreationService#call(params)`, objectify will automatically inject the request's params when it calls that method.
 It's very simple to create custom injections by implementing Resolver classes.
 More on that below.

 ## What if I have a bunch of existing rails code?

-Objectify has a legacy mode that allows you to execute the policy chain as a before_filter in your ApplicationController.
-You can also configure policies (and skip_policies) for your "legacy" actions.
+Objectify has a legacy mode that allows you to execute the policy chain as a `before_filter` in your ApplicationController.
+You can also configure policies (and `skip_policies`) for your "legacy" actions.
 That way, access control code is shared between the legacy and objectified components of your application.

 I completely rewrote our legacy authentication system as a set of objectify policies, resolvers, and services - I'm gonna package that up and release it soon.